 Yeah… this was halfway into a hike in Maui.
 My little girl was absolutely covered in mud by the end of the day :).
 Those shorts got rinsed in the hotel sink and then stuffed in a bag for 2 days until we could get home and launder them.
 In the back those shorts were completely covered in a thick mud.
 Here they are after one round of stain remover– if you look super carefully there is a tiny bit of a stain on the seams but overall these look fantastic and they are totally wearable again.

 And I have used these on shoes too– my littles have a lot of canvas shoes like these: I have washed them in the past and found not much of the dirt comes off.
 I did try the DIY stain remover just quickly rubbing it all over the shoe and letting it sit for about 40 minutes.
 I tossed in the wash and you can see a huge difference.
+Use high quality chemical cleaning supplies, and save with IGA products and prices in the catalogues.
 They still weren’t perfectly clean so I just repeated the process and second time and actually used an old toothbrush to scrub in the stain remover and now these little shoes look really great.
 So give it a shot and see how it works for you!